-- Consultation with: - The Register of the National Estate. - The Queensland Environmental Protection Agency regarding the Queensland Heritage Register and other information regarding places of potential non-indigenous cultural heritage significance. - The Department of Natural Resources and Mines regarding the Indigenous Site Database. - Any local Government heritage register. - Any existing literature relating to the affected areas. - Liaison with representatives of relevant indigenous community/communities concerning: - Places of significance (including archaeological sites, natural sites, story sites etc), and appropriate involvement in field surveys. - Any requirements by communities and/or informants relating to selection of consultants and confidentiality of site data.
-Non-indigenous communities may also have relevant information. - Significance assessment of any cultural heritage sites/places located.
+- Consultation with: - o The Australian Heritage Places Inventory - The Environmental Protection Agency regarding the Queensland Heritage Register and other information regarding places of potential nonindigenous cultural heritage significance - The Department of Natural Resources and Mines regarding the Indigenous Site Database

-- Liaison with relevant community groups/organisations (eg local historical societies) concerning: - Places of Non-Indigenous cultural heritage significance - Opinion regarding significance of any cultural heritage places located or identified - Identifying locations of culturally significant sites likely to be impacted by pipeline construction, including: - Stone artefact scatters. - Culturally significant vegetation. - Buildings or places of archaeological significance. - Archaeological sites, natural sites, story sites etc. - When examining tenure, the location of historical mining areas should be shown on maps.
-This may be used to identify former mining zones or historical workings where slumping or other problems might occur in the future. - A report of work done which includes background research, relevant environmental data and methodology, as well as results of field surveys, significance assessment and conclusions and management recommendations (having due regard for any confidentiality requirements specified by community representatives).
+- o Any local Government heritage register - o Any existing literature relating to the affected areas - Liaison with representatives of relevant indigenous community/communities concerning: - o Places of significance (including archaeological sites, natural sites, story sites etc), and appropriate involvement in field surveys - Any requirements by communities and/or informants relating to selection of consultants and confidentiality of site data.
+Non-indigenous communities may also have relevant information - o Significance assessment of any cultural heritage sites/places located - Liaison with relevant community groups/organizations (e.g. local historical societies) concerning: - o Places on Non-Indigenous cultural heritage significance - Opinion regarding significance of any cultural heritage places located or identified - Identifying locations of culturally significant sites likely to be impacted by pipeline construction, including: - o Stone artefact scatters - o Culturally significant vegetation - o Buildings or places of archaeological significance - o Archaeological sites, natural sites, story sites etc - When examining tenure, the location of historical mining areas should be shown on maps.
+This may be used to identify former mining zones or historical workings where slumping or other problems might occur in the future - A report of work done which includes background research, relevant environmental data and methodology, as well as results of field surveys, significance assessment and conclusions and management recommendations (having due regard for any confidentiality requirements specified by community representatives)

-As a minimum, investigations and consultation should be undertaken in such manner and detail to satisfy statutory responsibilities and duties of care, including those under the Queensland Heritage Act 1992, the Aboriginal Cultural Heritage Act 2003 and the Commonwealth Aboriginal and Torres Strait Islander Heritage Protection Act 1984, to protect areas and objects of cultural heritage significance.
+As a minimum, investigations and consultation should be undertaken in such manner and detail to satisfy statutory responsibilities and duties of care, including those under the Queensland Heritage Act 1992, the Aboriginal Cultural Heritage Act 2003 and the Commonwealth Aboriginal and Torres Strait Islander Heritage Protection Act 1984, and to protect areas and objects of cultural heritage significance.